ehharris/ReactJS-Website/team/sprint2.md

 *Describe the solution based on the completed epics and list the epics below.*

+* ## Tripco: All clients and servers must interoperate!
+    * This requires an adherence to the TFFI specification.
+    * Each client must include a configuration option to change to server:port used for RESTful services.
 * ## TripCo: All code shall be clean!
     * Adhere to the Google style guide for Java and JavaScript.
     * Write maintainable code.